mindspore-ai/docs/docs/lite/docs/source_en/quick_start/quick_start.md

 The inference process code is as follows.
 For details about the complete code, see [MindSporeNetnative.cpp](https://gitee.com/mindspore/models/blob/master/official/lite/image_classification/app/src/main/cpp/MindSporeNetnative.cpp).

-1. Load the MindSpore Lite model file and build the context, session, and computational graph for inference.
+1. Load the MindSpore Lite model file and build the context, model, and computational graph for inference.

     - Load model file: